dana-team/hns-nqs-plugin/README.md

         pods: '250'
 ```

-The cluster's resources won't update until we either return the node's resources or the the number of hours in the `ReservedHoursTolive` will pass from the `Timestamp` and then the resources will be removed.
+The cluster's resources won't update until we either return the node's resources or the number of hours in the `ReservedHoursTolive` will pass from the `Timestamp` and then the resources will be removed.

 ## Usage